- 1 22 Gluten-Free Items You Must Try at McDonald

 The first McDonald’s restaurant was situated near the intersection between E 14th and 14th Streets, only a few blocks from the renowned Route 66 of California.
 It began by serving slow-cooked barbecue that was cooked in a pit filled with hickory pellets from Arkansas.

 The main item they served was barbecued ham meat or pork sandwich, served and French fries, which cost just 35 cents.
 They also had a varied menu with 25 items, which included desserts like chili Tamales, peanut butter, and jelly sandwiches, as well as baked beans.
 The stylish hamburgers attracted many customers.

 It was only following World War II that the two brothers realized that the majority of their business was from hamburgers.
 They decided to alter their business model by making hamburgers their primary menu.

 This involved reorganizing their business for three months before swapping out silverware and plates made of physical material for paper wrappers and disposable cups.

 Presently, McDonald’s is the largest fast-food chain around the globe, serving around the 58 million customers who visit every day.
 There are around 32,000 McDonald’s locations worldwide spread across the globe in 117 countries.

 The company employs 1.7 million employees, and the proportion of McDonald’s restaurants that are licensed internationally is around 75 percent.

-Because of McDonald’s rapidly expanding into numerous international markets and locations, the company has become a symbol of globalization and as a symbol of the American lifestyle.
+Because McDonald’s is rapidly expanding into numerous international markets and locations, the company has become a symbol of globalization and as a symbol of the American lifestyle.